TomRosenbloom/codeigniter/doc/Codeigniter Contacts.md

 ### Sass

-Use SASS to compile assets esp. to incorporate motion-ui to allow dismissing of flash messages
+Use SASS to compile assets esp. to incorporate motion-ui to allow dismissing of flash messages (have done this in Laravel, but didn't have time to figure out to do it with CI/Foundation)

 ### Search

-Filtering/searching
+Filtering/searching in index page - had a go at installing Elastic Search but not enough time (and not enough good documentation).
+Could have done a simpler version using MySQL full-text search or LIKE.
+Neither of these are good solutions.

 ### Other to-dos

+- add search, filter, order by, number per page
 - ajax look up for existing contacts
-- dismiss flash messages
+- get rid of some SOLID/DRY violations
+  - handling of POST vars in store_contact and update_contact
+- make the css properly responsive
+- move temp css files out of header (contingent on SASS)
+- get rid of 'reactivate' terminology, replace with just 'activate'